brainhack-school2022/sutterlin_project/README.md

 ## Statistical model

-A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimension with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
+* A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimension with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
+* Then a SVC was applied using on a K-fold cross-validation with the following parameters : `GroupShuffleSplit(n_splits = 5, test_size = 0.3, random_state = 33)`
+* The results of each of the folds are presented as followed :

+* The final model was fitted all the training set and was then tested on a subset of data for that the model had never 'seen'.
+The metrics are presented as followed:

+*****metrics + accuracy score*****

+* With the final model, al the coefficients were reprojected to the MNI space using `masker.inverse_transform()` function.
+Since there were four classes, six different compirison of classes can be made and the highest coefficient for each comparison are presented in the interactive plots below.